 FORMS AND READING MATERIALS FOR ATHLETES AND PARENTS

-REQUIRED FOR FALL SEASON PARTICIPATION:
+FALL SEASON REQUIREMENTS:

 AUHSD REQUIRED SPORTS REGISTRATION: Please visit the district web site for complete information on the district paperwork for athletic participation.
 This paperwork must be completed and submitted in order for the athlete to be eligible to participate in the fall season.